fivehanz/wikijs-notes/operating-systems/computer-architecture.md

 # Memory/Storage Hierarchy
 [Notes](http://admin.bharatacharyaeducation.com/uploads/bharatacharya/video_notes/182/c48976dac9d97c3e1c424482f4ce187a.pdf)

+* are organized in hierarchy according to their speed and their cost.
 * Several types of memory devices are used in the computer forming a Memory Hierarchy
-* Each plays a specific role contributing to the speed, cost effectiveness, portability etc.
+* Each plays a specific role contributing to the **speed, cost effectiveness, portability, volatility** etc.

+## Cache